Find Trade Colleges

 • Read work orders to determine dimensions, cutting locations, and quantities to cut.

-Hand Cutter or Trimmer Required Skills
+What a Hand Cutter or Trimmer Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.